OSGP/open-smart-grid-platform/integration-tests/README.md

 ### How to implement
 When implementing automated tests, follow these guidelines:

-* When writing the feature files, always mention the Feature at the top and add a short user story in the form of a given-when-then ("As a ..., I want to ..., In order to").
+* When writing the feature files, always mention the Feature at the top and add a short user story .
 This helps to think about the scenarios to add.
 * When writing the scenarios, keep in mind each scenario should stand on its own.
 Don't make scenarios dependent on each other.
 * When writing the scenarios, try to write functional scenarios.
 A person with less technical background should be able to read them as well.
 Also have a look at the existing scenarios for reference.
 * When writing the scenario steps, try to make them generic and reusable.
 E.g. use tables for parameterizing the steps.